shendurelab/LACHESIS/README.md

 7. Interpreting the LACHESIS results

 ##### TROUBLESHOOTING
+1. LACHESIS won't compile!
-1. LACHESIS is crashing!
+2. LACHESIS is crashing!
-2. LACHESIS is producing a weird result!
+3. LACHESIS is producing a weird result!

 ##### COPYRIGHT AND DISCLAIMER